ddella/OpenSSL/Private Key Breakdown/README.md

 # OpenSSL RSA Private Key Anatomy
-This will show that the private key file includes the following numbers:
+This following information is included in the private key file:
 1. Modulus
 2. Public Exponent
 3. Private Exponent